hussenmi/diy-mapreduce/README.md

 The current framework is a basic implementation and can be extended with features like:

-- Adding fault-tolerance incase of a mapper or reducer failure to be able to still handle all the data.
+- Adding fault tolerance in case of a mapper or reducer failure to be able to still handle all the data.
 - Scalability to run across multiple machines in a cluster.